-3 We use (⋄) as a symbol for an infix data constructor.
+3 We use (\$\dangle\$) as a symbol for an infix data constructor.
 For our presentation, we ignore the Haskell rule that names of infix data constructors must start with a colon.
 4 Note that in contrast to Type, the data type Spine is not necessarily a generalized algebraic data type.
-The result types of the constructors are not restricted, Spine could therefore be defined in GHC as a normal data type with existentials.
-However, we prefer the GADT syntax.
+The result types of the constructors are not restricted, Spine undoing the conversion step made before:

+we prefer the GADT syntax.